zephir-lang/zephir-docs/en/old/oop.rst

     }

-When the code is compiled, those methods are exported as real methods, but you don’t have to write them manually.
+When the code is compiled, those methods are exported as real methods, but you don't have to write them manually.

 Return Type Hints
 ^^^^^^^^^^^^^^^^^